wearecolours/parallaxy/README.md

 ### What it is

-Adds parallax effect to images and backgrounds.
+Adds parallax effect to images.

 ### Installation